 Discover 6 reasons magnesium is so important and deserves your attention

-Learn why magnesium is important to your body, plus what high-magnesium foods you should add to your diet.
+Learn why magnesium is important for your body, the benefits of taking magnesium, and which high-magnesium foods can help you meet your daily needs.

 If you are at risk for diabetes, choosing high-magnesium foods may be one of your best diabetes prevention strategies.
 People who consume more magnesium have a lower risk of diabetes than those who consume less.